 The hydrophobic molecules when introduced to water, have the tendency to form a cluster.
 On the other hand, hydrophilic areas of the phospholipids have the tendency to form hydrogen bonds with water along with other polar molecules within and outside the cell.
 Therefore, the membrane surface interacting with the exterior and interior of cells are said to be hydrophilic.
 On the contrary, the middle of the cell membrane is hydrophobic and does not have any interaction with water.
 Hence, phospholipids go on to form a great lipid bilayer cell membrane separating fluid inside the cell from the fluid to the exterior of the cell.

 The second major component is formed by the proteins of the plasma membrane.
 Integrins or integral proteins integrate fully into the structure of the membrane, along with their hydrophobic membrane, ranging from regions interacting with hydrophobic regions of phospholipid bilayer.
-Typically, single pass integral membrane proteins possess a hydrophobic transmembrane segment consisting of 20-25 amino acids.
-Few of these traverse only a portion of the membrane linking with one layer whereas others span from one to another side of the membrane, thereby exposing to the flip side.
+Typically, single-pass integral membrane proteins possess a hydrophobic transmembrane segment consisting of 20-25 amino acids.
+Few of these traverses only a portion of the membrane linking with one layer whereas others span from one to another side of the membrane, thereby exposing to the flip side.

-Few complex proteins consist of 12 segments of a one protein, highly convoluted to be implanted in the membrane.
+Few complex proteins consist of 12 segments of one protein, highly convoluted to be implanted in the membrane.
 Such a type of protein has a hydrophilic region/s along with one or more mildly hydrophobic areas.
 This organisation of areas of the proteins has the tendency to align the protein along with phospholipids where the hydrophobic area of the protein next to the tails of the phospholipids and hydrophilic areas of protein protrudes through the membrane is in touch with the extracellular fluid or cytosol.

 The third most important component of the plasma membrane are carbohydrates.
 They are generally found on the outside of the cells and linked either to lipids to form glycolipids or proteins to form glycoproteins.
 The chain of this carbohydrate can comprise two to sixty monosaccharide units which could be branched or straight.